RennyC4/TAoV/readme.txt

 xaGe - 2nd in command pretty much, provided lots of feedback and help with the overall project immensely

+Chillo for support and ideas, deathmatch testing, and keeping me sane, and his awesome modeling / texture / skin work / sound effects.
+Wow he's done a lot.
+Creator of the Vigil player model (Old and new!), Merman monster and so forth

 Reki - Client-side QuakeC (CSQC) help the for HUD, smoother camera, and a big help for the MenuQC

-MTrop - Fixed taunt2.wav for too much "sssss" on my voice
+MTrop - Fixed taunt2.wav too much "sssss" on my voice

 Sock - Used his book.mdl